 The Power of Play

 Games offer the opportunity for context-based learning, which most other teaching methods do not provide, making games a powerful learning tool.
-They change the learning process from being one of conscious effort to being a fun, subconscious one.
+They change the learning process from being one of a conscious effort to being a fun, subconscious one.
 Rather than merely discussing topics with an instructor, participants engage in a scenario that enables them to quickly see and feel the consequences of their actions.
-This enables them realize things and facilitates both new learning and the transformation of old knowledge into new knowledge.
+This enables them to realize things and facilitates both new learning and the transformation of old knowledge into new knowledge.
 In addition, it couples learning with emotion which as Plato reminds us is the basis of all learning.